gregtwallace/certwarden.com/docs/3_user_interface/9_providers/2_dns01_acme.sh.md

 acme.sh natively supports the DNS record API of [dozens of DNS providers](https://github.com/acmesh-official/acme.sh/wiki/dnsapi).
-LeGo leverages this power to use acme.sh to create dns records on any of the supported providers.
-Doing this allows the use of dns-01 challenge solving on any of these providers without having to code support of each into LeGo.
+Cert Warden leverages this power to use acme.sh to create dns records on any of the supported providers.
+Doing this allows the use of dns-01 challenge solving on any of these providers without having to code support of each into Cert Warden.

 ## Configuration

 As with all providers, domains that should use this provider must be specified.
-One wildcard provider can be configured with a sole domain of `*` which will be used if LeGo doesn't find a domain name on any other provider.
+One wildcard provider can be configured with a sole domain of `*` which will be used if Cert Warden doesn't find a domain name on any other provider.

 ### Path to acme.sh Install